British Values, SMSC (Spiritual, Moral, Social and Cultural Education), PSHE and Religious Education

 Actively Promoting British Values In Our School

-At the Shire MAT, British values are embedded in the following ways:
+Every Child Matters Academy Trust, British values are embedded in the following ways:

 • Pupils encounter the five principles throughout everyday school life as they are promoted strongly through our school ethos of respecting ourselves, others and our school.